Genetic Testing for Hereditary Hearing Loss

-There are several situations for which there is potential clinical utility of testing for NSHL mutations.
+There are several situations for which there is potential clinical utility of testing for hereditary hearing loss mutations.
 For diagnosis alone, there is a lack of evidence from the literature or from clinical practice guidelines on specific management changes that result from genetic testing.
-The results of clinical vetting demonstrated support for genetic testing to differentiate NSHL from other causes of hearing loss, and to improve the efficiency of the diagnostic workup by avoiding unnecessary testing.
-Clinical vetting also suggested that knowledge of specific mutations may lead to further management changes, such as referral to specialists.
-Therefore, genetic testing to confirm the diagnosis of hereditary NSHL may be considered medically necessary.
+Clinical input received from physician specialty societies and academic medical centers demonstrated support for genetic testing to differentiate NSHL from other causes of hearing loss and to improve the efficiency of the diagnostic workup by avoiding unnecessary testing.
+Clinical input also suggested that knowledge of specific mutations may lead to further management changes, such as referral to specialists.
+Therefore, genetic testing to confirm the diagnosis of hereditary hearing loss may be considered medically necessary.

 Practice Guidelines and Position Statements

-The Joint Committee on Infant Hearing issued recommendations in 2007 (14):
+The Joint Committee on Infant Hearing (JCIH)

 This information may influence parents' decision making regarding intervention options for their child.